Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 F < 3.84 (p > 0.05)

-The series does not provide statistically significant predictive information about the other.
-USDT and USDC are likely responding to the same contemporaneous signals — macro liquidity conditions, crypto market flows — rather than to each other's lagged signals.
-This is the baseline for mature, liquid markets where information is quickly reflected across issuers.
+Neither series provides statistically significant predictive information about the other.
+The two coins are likely responding to the same contemporaneous signals, macro liquidity conditions, crypto market flows, ETF or treasury flows, rather than to each other's lagged signals.
+This is the expected baseline for mature, liquid markets where information propagates quickly across issuers.

-For enterprise: No exploitable lead-lag at this window — both issuers react simultaneously to demand.
-For policymakers: Market is informationally efficient across the two primary issuers.
+For enterprise: No exploitable lead-lag at this window, both issuers react simultaneously to demand.
+For policymakers: Market is informationally efficient across the two issuers; neither sets a leading signal.

 Methodology